giantswarm/crossplane-gs-apis/apidocs/peeredvpcnetworks.xnetworks.crossplane.giantswarm.io.md

 |Max Items|3|

-AvailabilityZones is a list of availability zones in the region.
-The number of availability zones must match the number of bits x the number of subnetsets (public + private).
-The VPC Cidr must be big enough to encompass all the subnet CIDR blocks.
+AvailabilityZones is a list of availability zones in the region to be used for this VPC.
+This should be a list of single character strings
 </details>
 <details>
 <summary>